dmxt/bootstrap4-gulp-mini-starter-kit/README.md

 With prepared index and downloaded jquery file, you can start developing as soon as it is downloaded and extracted.
 All content is non-CDN, so there will be less file requests on site load.

-It includes gulp with SCSS compiler, BrowserSync, error catcher and notifier, minifies \*.css files, etc. It's optional and you do not need to use it, just delete /scss/ folder.
-However, if you want to use it, please refer to this [tutorial[(https://github.com/dmxt/bootstrap3-scss-gulp-starter-kit/blob/master/README.md#how-to-run-gulp) I created.
+It includes gulp with SCSS compiler, BrowserSync, error catcher and notifier, minifies \*.css files, etc. If you want to make your life eaiser and start using SCSS right away, please refer to this [tutorial[(https://github.com/dmxt/bootstrap3-scss-gulp-starter-kit/blob/master/README.md#how-to-run-gulp) I created.

 If there's any issues or bugs related to this repo, please. open an issue and I'll take a look.